4 min read

 The power of advance planning

 Although mine developers may need to build new roads to connect to public highways—or even to ports in extremely remote regions—many coastal communities already have existing roads leading to local port and terminal facilities.
-These assets can be shared, expanded, or repurposed in a number of ways.
+These assets can be shared, expanded, or repurposed in several ways.

-Using existing infrastructure in either an exclusive or shared arrangement can benefit both miners and local communities in other ways as well.
+Using existing infrastructure in either an exclusive or shared arrangement can benefit both miners and local communities.
 For instance, it can help:

 • Reduce the incremental capital cost of infrastructure investments